PaddlePaddle/docs/docs/guides/performance_improving/amp_en.md

 ### 3.1 Gradient Accumulation in dygraph graph mode

 Gradient accumulation means running a configured number of steps without updating the model variables.
 Until certain steps, use the accumulated gradients to update the variables.
+Limited by the size of the gpu memory, you may not be able to open a larger batch_size, you can increase batch_size by using gradient accumulation.

 In automatic mixed precision training, gradient accumulation is also supported, and the usage is as follows:

 ```python
 mse = paddle.nn.MSELoss() # Define loss calculation function